hydevbiz/AstridVoucher/README.md

     color-after-randomization: "&a"
 ```

-# Custom Skull Head Support
+## 🛠️ Custom Skull Head Support

-The AstridVoucher plugin supports custom skull heads.
+AstridVoucher supports custom skull heads.
 You can use a URL for the skull texture or specify a material type.
 Customize the skull-url or material field to use custom textures for your vouchers.